 I am an author and screenwriter.
 My screenplays include films for Disney Entertainment and Lifetime Television.
 My most recent thriller, GIRL MISSING, starring Francesca Eastwood, is currently available On Demand via iTunes and Amazon.

-My current books include the horror novelettes MOTHER and ALTAR, both by Dunhams Manor Press and available in paperback and Kindle via Amazon.
+My current books include the horror novella FRAGILE DREAMS, published by JournalStone, and the novelettes MOTHER and ALTAR, both by Dunhams Manor Press and available in paperback and Kindle via Amazon.

-My upcoming books include the horror novella, FRAGILE DREAMS (November, 2016) and my debut collection, BEHOLD THE VOID (March, 2017).
+My upcoming announced books include my debut collection, BEHOLD THE VOID (March, 2017) and a new novella, SACCULINA (May, 2017).
 You can scan my complete bibliography at the BIBLIO link above or by clicking here.

 BUT FIRST, SOME ANNOUNCEMENTS: